 Melk Abbey is one of those places I decided to visit solely because it was a UNESCO World Heritage Site.
 I didn’t know much about it all, or really even heard of it before.
 I just knew it was close to Vienna and that Melk was the gateway to the Wachau Valley, which I had always wanted to see.

 Since we were going to be in Vienna, it would have been a shame to miss out on seeing Melk.
-So, onto the itinerary it went!
+So, onto our Europe itinerary it went!
 We would do a day trip, visiting Melk Abbey in the morning and cruising the Wachau Valley in the afternoon.

 As I did more research about Melk Abbey, I learned that not only is it a World Heritage Site, it had won many accolades, including being named Best Historical Destination by National Geographic Traveler Magazine (2008).

 How have I not heard about this place?
 Had I been living under a rock?

 Sometimes not knowing a lot about a destination makes for a great visit.
 There’s the surprise of not knowing what to expect, the awe of seeing a place for the first time.
 Plus you don’t have any expectations, which as I’ve learned before, can leave you feeling disappointed.

 As we walked from the train station into Melk, the abbey quickly came into view.
 High on a bluff, the massive Baroque building dominates the skyline, overlooking both the town and the Danube River below.

 “Wow!” was my initial reaction, a little taken aback by its size and opulence.
 The building is extremely long, its bright yellowy-orange trim making it even more eye catching.
 I had visited monasteries in Greece and they were not this extravagant!